-I’m learning history more these days than before.
+I’m learning history more than before these days.
 While I’m far from being an expert, my interest in it has grown over time.
 I mainly learn through reading, but sometimes I also listen to podcasts and watch documentaries.

 What is so interesting about history?
 Well, here are four reasons why I love to learn history.